 Good news, there's a free app for it

-If you have had a MacOS computer for a while, you will know what dynamic wallpapers are.
-These are the ones which change depending on what time of day it is.
+If you have had a macOS computer for a while, you will know what dynamic wallpapers are.
+These are the ones that change depending on what time of day it is.
 So a dark wallpaper will appear during the night while a light wallpaper will appear during the day.

 This can be extremely helpful if you are web browsing at night.
-A dark wallpaper will reduce the glow of the screen and make it easier on your eyes to focus.
+A dark wallpaper will reduce the glow of the screen and make it easier for your eyes to focus.

 What do you need to do if you want to make your own dynamic wallpapers, instead of only using the default one provided by Apple?
-Good news, there is a free app for that and it’s called Dynaper.
+The good news is there’s a free app for that and it’s called Dynaper.

 How To Use Dynaper